 Safety precautions for events will include mandated social distancing and face coverings, and at least 1 person assigned to maintain assurance of safety measures per every 50 participants as well as others as included in the application.

-A committee, including medical personnel, community members, and representatives from the business community, will evaluate and approve the requests for events under 250 attendees.
+A committee of professionals will evaluate and approve the requests for events under 250 attendees.
 For 250 or more attendees, the Unified Command Team will review those requests.
 If these reviewers deny a request, the applicant can appeal the decision to the Riley County Health Officer, whose decision will be final.

-Once the Health Department receives an application it will forward it on to the appropriate reviewers.
-If they have questions about the permit, staff from the Health Department will contact the applicant to clarify and report back to the reviewers.
-Once approved, the Health Department will send the permit to the contact of record in the application.
-This process will typically be completed within 5 business days after the date of submission of the application.
+Once the Health Department receives an application, it will be reviewed by staff members for any further question.
+If there are further questions, staff from the Health Department will contact the applicant to clarify.
+Staff members will then present the submission to the committee on Wednesdays for approval or denial.
+This process will typically be completed within 6-8 business days after the submission of the application.
 That period may be longer depending on the level of communications needed to ensure the applicant will comply with any new requirements the reviewers have made.

 If the committee denies a permit, the applicant can email email@example.com and request that the Health Officer review the application.
 Within 3 business days after that request, the Health Officer will provide a final decision.